 Every now and then you’re going to come across a project where you to to cut some wood.
 Whether that’s cutting a limb off a tree or rough cutting a piece of lumber.
-A handsaw is not the ideal tool to use, but it will get the job done.
+A good reciprocating saw is not the ideal tool to use, but it will get the job done.

 9. Impact Wrench

 An adjustable wrench is another must have tool.
 You’ll find yourself grabbing for it with a lot of your plumbing projects.
 It can be used on toilet bolts, sink drains, connecting the water hoses for the washer and refrigerator and many other nut and bolt combinations.
 This is another instance where multiple sizes comes in handy, but get a middle of the road size and you’ll be good most of the time.

 10. Cordless Drill

 Once you own a best cordless drill you’ll wonder how you ever did things without it.
 From driving screws into fencing or decking to pre-drilling holes to adding attachments to it to clean your wheels, it’s a huge time saver.
 I’m a DeWalt fan, so I went with the 18v lithium ion model.
 Whatever you do, plan ahead and stick with one brand.
 Eventually you’ll want other power tools and you’ll want to be able to use the same battery with all your tools.